-34.6 / Despite the number of high-quality open spaces there is an overall deficiency in the city.
+38.6 / Despite the number of high-quality open spaces there is an overall deficiency in the city.
 In areas of open space deficiency every opportunity to increase the supply of open spaces by focussed 'small open spaces' and 'pocket parks' through new development should be explored.
 These spaces are an important element of our green infrastructure and when developed and managed appropriately can make a positive contribution to nature conservation, amenity and recreation amongst other functions.

-34.7 / There is a deficiency of play space in the city which will increase if we do not ensure that future developments provide sufficient opportunities for children and young people.
+38.7 / There is a deficiency of play space in the city which will increase if we do not ensure that future developments provide sufficient opportunities for children and young people.
 We are committed to providing accessible and active play space that caters for the needs of all children and young people in the city as well as their parents and carers.
 Major residential development should provide the quantum of play space in accordance with the Mayor of London's Shaping Neighbourhoods Plan and Informal Recreation SPG (2012) or any subsequent replacement document.

-34.8 / The five Royal Parks in the city (Regent's Park, Kensington Gardens, Green Park, Hyde Park and St James's Park) are designated Metropolitan Open Land (MOL) and are therefore afforded the same protection as green belt land.
+38.8 / The five Royal Parks in the city (Regent's Park, Kensington Gardens, Green Park, Hyde Park and St James's Park) are designated Metropolitan Open Land (MOL) and are therefore afforded the same protection as green belt land.
 The Royal Parks constitute close to 90% of Westminster's open space and are a vital part of the character of the city.
-We will work with partners and applicants to preserve the open character of the
+We will work with partners and applicants to preserve the open character of the Royal Parks and enhance the value they bring for London.
+Any development affecting the Royal Park boundaries must be accompanied by thorough evidence which demonstrates that there are exceptional circumstances consistent with the requirements for changes to MOL in national policy and the London Plan.

-4 See emerging Playing Pitch and Built Facilities Strategies
+See emerging Playing Pitch and Built Facilities Strategies

-Figure 28: Sites of Importance for Nature Conservation
+Figure 37: Sites of Importance for Nature Conservation